 - 9.5.2.1 Periodic Trainings shall be completed every 2 years.
-Trainings may need to be repeated more frequently depending on changes to regulations, project changes, export control program changes or for compliance reasons, as follows: - 9.5.2.2 Changes to Regulations Changes to regulations may require updating of the ExCP.
-All changes to the ExCP for regulatory
+Trainings may need to be repeated more frequently depending on changes to regulations, project changes, export control program changes or for compliance reasons, as follows: - 9.5.2.1.1 Changes to Regulations Changes to regulations may require updating of the ExCP.
+All changes to the ExCP for regulatory reasons shall be evaluated to determine if

-- reasons shall be evaluated to determine if retraining is required and how quickly that training needs to be completed. - 9.5.2.3 Changes to Processes Changes to processes used in the ExCP typically require updating of the plan and retraining of the staff at the earliest convenience. - 9.5.2.3.1 Simple changes may be completed via e-mail to the affected staff; however, major changes should be completed through a classroom or on-line session. - 9.5.2.4 Changes in Projects The acceptance of awards for military goods or awards containing publication restrictions may require additional training of staff to ensure compliance with the regulations.
-This training shall be completed at the earliest convenience. - 9.5.2.5 Increase or Decrease in Non-compliant Activities It is very likely that an increase in non-compliant activities will trigger the need for additional training.
-This may result in more frequent training or a change to the content of the training. - 9.5.2.5.1 If training frequency was increased due to non-compliance issues, the frequency may be decreased once there is objective evidence that the non-compliances are no longer occurring.
+- retraining is required and how quickly that training needs to be completed. - 9.5.2.1.2 Changes to Processes Changes to processes used in the ExCP typically require updating of the plan and retraining of the staff at the earliest convenience. - 9.5.2.1.2.1 Simple changes may be completed via e-mail to the affected staff; however, major changes should be completed through a classroom or on-line session. - 9.5.2.1.3 Changes in Projects The acceptance of awards for military goods, awards containing publication restrictions or projects requiring a technology control plan may require additional training of staff to ensure compliance with the regulations.
+This training shall be completed at the earliest convenience. - 9.5.2.1.4 Increase or Decrease in Non-compliant Activities It is very likely that an increase in non-compliant activities will trigger the need for additional training.
+This may result in more frequent training or a change to the content of the training. - 9.5.2.1.4.1 If training frequency was increased due to non-compliance issues, the frequency may be decreased once there is objective evidence that the non-compliances are no longer occurring.

-- 9.6.1 Records of Training Needs shall include:

-- 9.6.1.1 Names of the persons.

-- 9.6.1.2 Training level needed.

-- 9.6.1.3 Planned completion date of the training.

-- 9.6.2 Training Events A training event is considered any time that one or more persons are trained.

-- 9.6.3 Records of Trainings shall include:
+- 9.6.1 Records of Trainings shall include:

-- 9.6.3.1 Identification of training (name, document # and revision, as applicable).
+- 9.6.1.1 Identification of training (name, document # and revision, as applicable).

-- 9.6.3.2 Content of training (training materials attached or referred to).
+- 9.6.1.2 Content of training (training materials attached or referred to).

-- 9.6.3.3 Date of training.
+- 9.6.1.3 Date of training.

-- 9.6.3.4 Approximate length of training.
+- 9.6.1.4 Approximate length of training.

-- 9.6.3.5 Training format.
+- 9.6.1.5 Training format.

-- 9.6.3.6 Name of trainer.
+- 9.6.1.6 Name of trainer.

-- 9.6.3.7 Name of person(s) being trained.
+- 9.6.1.7 Name of person(s) being trained.

-- 9.6.3.8 Hardcopy of examination (if appropriate).
+- 9.6.1.8 Hardcopy of examination (if appropriate).

-- 9.6.3.9 Copy of training certificate (if issued).
+- 9.6.1.9 Copy of training certificate (if issued).